Eumatter/EuMatter-Thesis-Project/assessment.md

   - Some return `{ message }`, others `{ success: false, message }`
   - Should use centralized error handler and custom error classes
 - **No centralized Joi/Yup validation** (multiple field checks scattered in controllers)
+  - No validation library installed (Joi, Yup, express-validator not found in dependencies)
   - Validation logic duplicated in each controller
   - No schema definitions or reusable validators
   - Should use middleware-based validation